In this article:

 Best plan & average cost: Identity Guard Ultra for $25/month.

-Identity Guard's Ultra plan features premium credit protection that includes three-bureau monitoring, monthly credit scores, and an Experian CreditLock, plus bank account, investment account, and public records monitoring.
+Identity Guard's Ultra plan includes premium credit protection features, such as 3-bureau monitoring, monthly credit scores, and an Experian CreditLock, plus bank account, investment account, and public records monitoring.

-Our verdict: Identity Guard offers some of the most extensive credit and identity monitoring and protection in the industry, with both individual and family plans available.
+Our verdict: Identity Guard offers some of the most extensive credit and identity monitoring and protection in the industry.
 However, if you’re looking for a true all-in-one provider that includes digital security, Identity Guard may come up a little short.

 📚 Related: The Top Identity Guard Alternatives To Consider →

-Why we picked it: Owned and operated by Experian, one of the three major credit bureaus, IdentityWorks is backed by one of the biggest names in the credit industry.
+Why we picked it: Owned by Experian, one of the three major credit bureaus, IdentityWorks is backed by one of the biggest names in the credit industry.

 IdentityWorks offers a Basic plan with free Experian credit report monitoring and FICO® score tracking.
 The Premium plan includes three-bureau credit monitoring, an Experian CreditLock, daily Experian FICO® scores, and identity alerts.